 Modern video conferencing still happens inside conference rooms.
 However, today's conferences can now happen at the desk, at home or any remote location.
-Single-user hardware, along with desktop and mobile device video conferencing software, now allows anyone to join a meeting at any time with high-fidelity audio and high-definition video.
+Single-user hardware, along with desktop and mobile device video conferencing software, now enables anyone to join a meeting at any time with high-fidelity audio and high-definition video.

-Let's examine the different types of video conferencing technology as well as the various hardware and software options and how they can best be integrated into an enterprise infrastructure.
+Let's examine the different types of video conferencing technology, as well as the various hardware and software options, and how they can best be integrated into an enterprise infrastructure.

 Personal video conferencing vs. meeting room conferencing options

 Today's video conferencing options can be loosely split into two categories.
 On one hand, there's traditional conference and meeting room options.
 This is typically a hardware appliance that's permanently installed in a meeting room.
-The room-based video or immersive telepresence resource is then shared by employees who reserve the room for a meeting with on site and remote participants.
+The room-based video or immersive telepresence resource is then shared by employees who reserve the room for a meeting with on-site and remote participants.
 Remote meeting participants connect using their own conference room video conference system or a personal-use video conference system.

 All other video conferencing endpoints can be placed into a personal-use video conferencing category.
-Personal-use video can consist of a dedicated endpoint appliance that sits on a desk, one built into a desk phone or it can be a software-based video conferencing product that uses a desktop or mobile device camera.
+Personal-use video can consist of a dedicated endpoint appliance that sits on a desk, one built into a desk phone or a software-based video conferencing product that uses a desktop or mobile device camera.
 Software-based video conferencing technology is often referred to as web conferencing.